List of NFL rivalries: Baltimore Ravens vs. Tennessee Titans

+Buffalo Bills vs. Kansas City Chiefs

+The series originated during the American Football League's inaugural season in 1960, as both the Kansas City Chiefs, then known as the Dallas Texans, and Buffalo Bills were charter teams in the league.
+Despite being in two different divisions since their founding in 1960, the Bills and Chiefs have had many notable moments in NFL postseason history, most notably the 1966 AFL Championship Game, the 2021 AFC Divisional playoff game (known especially for the infamous '13 Seconds'), and the 2023 AFC Divisional playoff game (known as 'Wide Right II').
+Since 2020, the rivalry has redeveloped as both teams consistently contended for the AFC title.
+A rivalry has also developed between Bills quarterback Josh Allen and Chiefs quarterback Patrick Mahomes, with Mahomes leading the head-to-head matchup 5–4.
+As of 2024, Buffalo currently leads the series 31–26–1, but Kansas City leads the playoff series 5–2.
+Of the seven playoff meetings the teams have contested, four were AFL/AFC championship games.

 Buffalo Bills vs. Tennessee Titans

 Formerly divisional rivals in the AFL East, the Bills and Titans (formerly the Houston Oilers) faced off in several high-profile games in the 1980s and 1990s, including two of the most famous postseason games in NFL history, namely The Comeback and the Music City Miracle.
 Both of these games were franchise-altering, as The Comeback became one of the greatest moments in Bills history but was later cited as one of the reasons the Oilers moved to Tennessee, while the Music City Miracle cemented the Titans' home in Nashville but became the start of a 17-year playoff drought for the Bills.
 The series remains somewhat heated to this day, as several games since 1999 have been decided by a touchdown or less.
-The Titans currently lead the all-time series 30–20, but the Bills are 2–1 in the postseason.
+The Titans currently lead the all-time series 30–21, but the Bills are 2–1 in the postseason.

 Denver Broncos vs. New England Patriots

-The Broncos lead 31–23 as of the end of the 2020 season, including a 4–1 playoff record against New England.
+The Broncos lead 31–24 as of the end of the 2023 season, including a 4–1 playoff record against New England.
 In recent history, the Broncos and Patriots met in the postseason twice in three years, in both the 2013 and 2015 AFC Championship Games.
-The Broncos won both games, earning the right to represent the AFC in Super Bowls 48 and 50.
+The Broncos won both games.

 Denver Broncos vs. Pittsburgh Steelers

-As of the 2021 season, the Broncos lead the Steelers 20–13–1, and have a 5–3 playoff record.
+As of the 2024 season, the Broncos lead the Steelers 20–14–1 and have a 5–3 playoff record.
 Of their eight playoff matchups, six of them eventually saw the winner play in the Super Bowl.
 Two of the games featured playoff upsets by the Steelers winning in 1984 and 2005.